abpio/abp-commercial-docs/en/modules/twilio-sms.md

 ## Configuration

-You can configure `AbpTwilioSms` module in several ways.
+You can configure `Twilio SMS` module in several ways.
 It uses the [options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) in ASP.NET Core.

 ### Configure by AbpTwilioSmsOptions